Chipping Barnet: History

 The town's name, recorded as Barneto in about 1070, Barnet in 1197, and La Barnette in 1248, is derived from Old English bærnet: "the land cleared by burning".
 It refers to the clearing of land in an area that was once densely forested.

 In Saxon times the site was part of an extensive wood called Southaw, belonging to the Abbey of St Albans.
 Barnet's elevated position is indicated in one of its alternative names ("High Barnet"), which appears in many old books and maps, and which the Great Northern Railway company adopted for the railway station opened in 1872 (now High Barnet tube station).
 The area was historically a common resting point on the traditional Great North Road between the City of London and York and Edinburgh.

-This was the site of the Battle of Barnet in 1471 (more accurately, Hadley), where Yorkist troops led by King Edward IV killed the rebellious "Kingmaker" Richard Neville, Earl of Warwick, and Warwick's brother, John Neville, 1st Marquess of Montagu.
+The Battle of Barnet in 1471 was fought at nearby Monken Hadley, where Yorkist troops led by King Edward IV killed the rebellious "Kingmaker" Richard Neville, Earl of Warwick, and Warwick's brother, John Neville, 1st Marquess of Montagu.
 This was one of the most important battles of the Wars of the Roses.
-Barnet Hill is said to be the hill mentioned in the nursery rhyme "The Grand Old Duke of York".

-It is also the site of an ancient and well-known horse fair, whence comes the rhyming slang of Barnet Fair or barnet for "hair".
-The fair dates back to 1588 when Queen Elizabeth I granted a charter to the Lord of the Manor of Barnet to hold a twice yearly fair.
+Barnet Fair is a well-known horse fair dating back to 1588, which takes place each September.
+Queen Elizabeth I granted a charter to the Lord of the Manor of Barnet to hold a twice yearly fair.
+The fair gives its name to the rhyming slang of Barnet Fair or barnet for "hair".

-The famous Barnet Market is now (2018) nearly 820 years old.
+The famous Barnet Market is now (2024) nearly 825 years old.
 On 23 August 1199 King John issued a charter for a market at Barnet to the Lord of the Manor, the Abbot of St. Albans, John de Cella.

 Chipping Barnet was historically a civil parish of Hertfordshire and formed part of the Barnet Urban District from 1894.
 The parish was abolished in 1965 and the Chipping Barnet section of its former area was transferred from Hertfordshire to Greater London and the newly created London Borough of Barnet.
 In 1801 the parish had a population of 1,258 and covered an area of 1440 acre.
 By 1901 the parish was reduced to 380 acre and had a population of 2,893.
 In 1951 the population was 7,062.

 Barnet belonged to the County of Hertfordshire until 1965, when under the London Government Act 1963, East Barnet Urban District and Barnet Urban District were abolished and their area was transferred to Greater London to form part of the present-day London Borough of Barnet.

 At the beginning of the 21st century, a tongue-in-cheek movement calling for the name Barnet to be changed to "Barnét" began to gain the attention of the public and the national media, with many public road signs in the area regularly being altered to contain the accented character.